prathameshtd/prathameshtd.github.io/_pages/about.md

 social: true
 ---

-Starting Fall 2021, I'll be a PhD student at Rutgers University and a member of the Theory group, advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/).

-I am a master's student in Computer Science at NYU Tandon School of Engineering and part of the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).
-My interests lie in the fields of theoretical machine learning and optimization.
-I am also interested in creating new and efficient algorithms for learning from large datasets.
-I am fortunate to be advised by [Prof. Christopher Musco](https://www.chrismusco.com/).
+I am a first-year PhD student at Rutgers University.
+I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a member of the [Theory group](https://theory.cs.rutgers.edu/).

-Before coming to NYU, I worked as a software engineer at HSBC, Pune.
-I completed my bachelor's in Computer Engineering from PICT, Pune.
+My research interests lie (very) broadly in the fields of algorithms and learning theory.
+My current research involves topics in differential privacy.

+Before joining Rutgers, I completed my Master's in Computer Science at NYU Tandon School of Engineering during which I was incredibly lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
+I obtained my Bachelor's in Computer Engineering from PICT, Pune after which I worked for at HSBC, Pune as a software engineer.

+Apart from work, I enjoy video games, traveling and absolutely love trying different food(cooking and eating).
+I also have a new found fondness for hiking.

 <h3>Research</h3>
 *Author names appear in alphabetical ordering.
 Exceptions are marked with* *.   <br/>